 Make sure to create personalized experiences at every stage of the member experience, from window shopping, to doing business with you, to trying to win back members who have moved to a different bank.

-Again, the first step is reviewing regulations and other compliance issues.
-From there, we’d recommend using software that can help formalize credit union software and digital banking solutions and automate your data collection efforts.
+After reviewing regulations and other compliance issues, we recommend using loan origination software (LOS), developed specifically for credit unions, to automate your data collection efforts.
 To learn more about how MeridianLink can aid you in creating member-specific offers and messaging, we invite you to learn more about our products today.